jhosuedeveloper/store/README.md

 ## APPROACHES TAKEN
-ERDs for parallex is on the planning folder in the root directory. it includes details for the MVP, silver and gold levels that were used for planning of this project.
+The ERD for parallex is on the planning folder in the root directory of this repository. it includes details for the MVP, silver and gold levels that were used for planning of this project.